 EVMT vs. WDIG

 EVMT (Invesco Electric Vehicle Metals Commodity Strategy No K-1 ETF) and WDIG (WisdomTree Efficient Rare Earth Plus Strategic Metals Fund) are both exchange-traded funds - EVMT is a Commodities fund actively managed by Invesco, while WDIG is a Rare Earth & Strategic Metals fund actively managed by WisdomTree.
 Both are actively managed.
-Their correlation of 0.81 suggests significant overlap in exposure.
+A 0.74 correlation means they provide meaningful diversification when combined.
 EVMT charges 0.59%/yr vs 0.55%/yr for WDIG.

 Performance